 Applications for the approval of detailed options should then be presented, after consultation with the supervisor, to the Academic Administration team.
 They are due by Monday in the sixth week of Trinity Term at the end of the first year.
 They may be submitted by email; if this is done, it is essential that the student keep a record and also provide details to the supervisor.
-The following options are normally offered when teaching is available, and are taught with a mixture of text classes and essays as appropriate to the candidate and topic:
+The following options can normally be offered when teaching is available, and are taught with a mixture of text classes and essays as appropriate to the candidate and topic:

 - Archaeology

 - Art and iconography

-- Deir el-Medina, sources and analysis •
+- Deir el-Medina, sources and analysis

 - Coptic

-- Demotic •
+- Demotic

 - Egyptian grammar

 - Greco-Roman hieroglyphic texts

-- Hieratic texts •
+- Hieratic texts

-- Egyptian literary and/or religious texts •
+- Egyptian literary and/or religious texts

 - Material culture

-- A selected period of history chosen from the early dynastic to the Byzantine •
+- A selected period of history chosen from the early dynastic to the Byzantine - Egyptian society, sexuality and gender

-- Egyptian society